tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Parameters</td>
-			<td>bdq:taxonIsMarine,bdq:geospatialLand,bdq:spatialBufferInMeters,bdq:assumptionOnUnknownBiome</td>
+			<td>bdqval:taxonIsMarine,bdqval:geospatialLand,bdqval:spatialBufferInMeters,bdqval:assumptionOnUnknownBiome</td>
 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:taxonIsMarine default = "World Register of Marine Species (WoRMS)" {[https://www.marinespecies.org/]} {Web service [https://www.marinespecies.org/aphia.php?p=webservice]},bdq:geospatialLand default = "Union of NaturalEarth 10m-physical-vectors for Land and NaturalEarth Minor Islands" {[https://naciscdn.org/naturalearth/10m/physical/ne_10m_land.zip], [https://naciscdn.org/naturalearth/10m/physical/ne_10m_minor_islands.zip]},bdq:spatialBufferInMeters default = "3000",bdq:assumptionOnUnknownBiome default = "noassumption"</td>
+			<td>bdqval:taxonIsMarine default = "World Register of Marine Species (WoRMS)" {[https://www.marinespecies.org/]} {Web service [https://www.marinespecies.org/aphia.php?p=webservice]},bdqval:geospatialLand default = "Union of NaturalEarth 10m-physical-vectors for Land and NaturalEarth Minor Islands" {[https://naciscdn.org/naturalearth/10m/physical/ne_10m_land.zip], [https://naciscdn.org/naturalearth/10m/physical/ne_10m_minor_islands.zip]},bdqval:spatialBufferInMeters default = "3000",bdqval:assumptionOnUnknownBiome default = "noassumption"</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>dwc:coordinatePrecision and dwc:coordinateUncertaintyInMeters (if present) imply a potential displacement of the provided coordinates.
 These two terms can be considered spatial buffers.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is justified.
 Taking the spatial buffers into account does however greatly complicate both the logic and the implementation of such Tests.
-The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdq:sourceAuthority.
+The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdqval:sourceAuthority.
 Note that in the current implementation Tests treat "brackish" in WoRMS as both marine and terrestrial.
-Note that both bdq:taxonIsMarine and bdq:geospatialLand are bdq:sourceAuthorities, but as they form two parameters, distinct names are used for them.</td>
+Note that both bdqval:taxonIsMarine and bdqval:geospatialLand are bdqval:sourceAuthorities, but as they form two parameters, distinct names are used for them.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>